 CLANDESTINE

 Clandestine was an idea developed by me and a former acquaintance, Stephen Foster.
-He and I had worked on several short films together, but our first brainstorm produced this project.
+He and I had worked on several short films together, but our first brainstorming session produced this project.
 It simply began as an idea about a homeless man who finds a tattered costume in the trash, puts it on and decides to fight crime.
 At first, it seemed that the costume was meant to play a bigger role in the narrative, but that idea was quickly abandoned.

 Like everything else, there’s a great idea here.
 It just needs some work to be great.